 What decking material lasts the longest?

-Decking can last 10-30 years, sometimes longer with suitable care and maintenance.
+Decking can last 10-30 years, sometimes longer, with suitable care and maintenance.
 Composite and timber decking are two of the sturdier contenders.

 Unlike composite decking, however, timber decking can have parts of the deck replaced.
 Composite decking must be replaced entirely, which can be more expensive in the long run.